10 useful things to know after you register an Estonian companyWhatsApp

 Starting an Estonian company online has never been easier.
 At Unicount, we’ve reduced it to a simple three-minute task.
 While working with Estonian company founders over the past two years, we’ve noticed the same questions come up a lot immediately after their Estonian company is registered.

 So we put together this list of ten of the most useful things to know.

 1. Estonian company registration certificates are available online for free

-You can download your new company’s registration certificate and shareholder data in English straight away from the Estonian Business Register.
-These documents are often necessary when applying for a business account with financial institutions, merchant account providers or any other service.
+You can download your new company’s registration certificate and shareholder data in English straight away from the Estonian e-Business Register.
+These documents are often necessary when applying for a business account with financial institutions, merchant account providers, or any other service.
 Downloading certificates is free and takes just a minute or two.

 If you need certified documents, then the only way to certify a registration certificate or articles of association is by using an Estonian notary.
-Besides these two documents there are no other official incorporation certificates in Estonia.
+Besides these three document formats, there are no other official incorporation certificates in Estonia.
 You can contact notaries directly or use a service provider as an intermediary to help with this process.

 The Estonian Business Register does not issue certified paper documents in Estonia because, well, nobody needs them!
 That’s the great thing about being a digital nation.

 2. You can use Smart-ID on your phone to log in and sign

 Estonia’s digital ID cards may be famous around the world, but most Estonians use their mobile phones for regular digital signing instead.
 This is also available to e-residents as an app called Smart-ID, which you can set up with your e-resident digital ID.

 You can then leave your card and reader at home and don’t have to pull out a laptop every time you want to digitally sign.
 It even works if your digital ID card is lost or expired.
 Read more about Smart-ID.